top of page

 • Part B annual deductible:

-In 2021, you pay $233 ($226 in 2023) for your Part B deductible.
+$226 ($240 in 2024), before Original Medicare starts to pay.
+You pay this deductible once each year.
 After you meet your deductible for the year, you typically pay 20% of the Medicare-approved amount for these:

 • Clinical laboratory services: You pay $0 for Medicare-approved services.